Beyond Frosting » Recipes » Desserts » Candy » Buckeyes Recipe

-If you’ve never made buckeyes before, you’re in for a literal treat!
-And if you’re a longstanding buckeye candy lover, this recipe is definitely one you’ll want to save for this year’s dessert platter.
-They’re also a great option to make ahead of time.
+If you’ve never made peanut butter buckeyes before, you’re in for a literal treat.
+And if you’re already a fan, this recipe is one you’ll want to save for this year’s dessert platter.

 Two peanut butter buckeyes stacked on top of one another, with assorted buckeyes in the background.